kayhoogland/afvalstoffendienst/README.md

 # Afvalstoffendienst

 Small application to scrape the dates of afvalstoffendienstkalender.nl and make it available through a REST API.
-The API exposes the **reminder dates** which is the date one day before the pick up date.
+The API exposes the **reminder dates** which is the date one day before the pickup date.

 ## Getting started